DanielJohnston/techtest-euler-22/README.md

 These may change as development progresses:

 - [x] Set up Gemfile, RSpec framework, and README - I also created a Name class, just to test the structure was working
+- [x] Calculate a name_score for each name
 - [ ] Read the names file into an array
 - [ ] Alphabetise the array
-- [ ] Calculate a name_score for each name
-- [ ] Handle non-alphabetic characters appropriately
 - [ ] Work out a name_place_score for a name in an ordered list
 - [ ] Calculate a list_score for a list of alphabetised names
 - [ ] Refactoring - does diffing or similar help on iterative name_score for similar names?
 - [ ] Refactoring - does memory usage need consideration for in-memory storage of intermediate states?
+- [ ] (Handle non-alphabetic characters appropriately) - the given text file is all upper case alphabetic
-- [ ] (Add ability to give a new filename instead of names.txt)
+- [ ] (Add ability to give a new filename instead of names.txt) - goes beyond the brief

 ## Structure